robert-crandall/death/README.md

 These are backed up in multiple locations, for different purposes.
 Listed in order most likely needed for recovery.

 - Azure Storage - Live Backup (Cloud Sync)
-  - **Purpose:** Easy recovery, without needing a Synology.
+  - **Purpose:** Easy recover if Synology is destroyed.
 Files or file versions can be restored via browser.
 Directories can be restored via Storage Explorer.
+This provides backup for `my garage caught fire` scenario.
-  - **Schedule:** Live.
+  - **Schedule:** Nightly
   - **Versioning:** Via native Azure settings.
   - At this time, this is not a complete backup.
 I'm migrating from AWS to this.
 (AWS is up to date until this transition is done).
   - Recovery
     - Login to portal.azure.com (U is outlook, P in 1password.
 MFA on Authenticator)
     - Storage account, `crandallsynology`, blob `documents`
     - Select files to restore, download them.
 Use the `View Previous Versions` to recover a previous version.
+    - Or use Storage Explorer to download large files

 - Azure Storage - Cold Backup (Hyper Backup)
-  - **Purpose:** Insurance.
-Recovers directly to a Synology (can also do single file recovery to Synology)
+  - **Purpose:** Easy recovery if Synology is still online.
+Recovers directly to a Synology, either directories or single files.
+This is my preferred backup for `I YOLO'd and accidentally destroyed family precious memories`
   - **Schedule:** Weekly
   - **Versioning:** Via plugin settings.
 Will keep 10 copies of files.
-  - At this time, this is not a complete backup.
+  - This is really an optional layer of backup.
+I may delete this before fully backing up to it.
   - Recovery
     - Launch Synology, Hyper Backup.
     - This is stored in storage account `crandallcoldstorage`, under blob `hyper-backup`